 8) Bake dish at 350 degrees For 20 minutes until the top is lightly browned.

 Serve while warm!
 If you need to reheat leftovers, you can do so in the microwave for a few minutes.
 Add a tablespoon of milk to it when you reheat a portion.

 I’m pretty sure that there are zero fresh veggies in my nightmare version of this dish.
 I decided to use a few veggies that can stand up well to the tuna fish: shallots, mushrooms, kale, and spicy jalapenos.

-To start putting this dish together, make the pasta according to the package (I like fusilli), but it’s okay to very slightly undercook the pasta.
+To start putting the Homemade Tuna Noodle Casserole together, make the pasta according to the package (I like fusilli), but it’s okay to very slightly undercook the pasta.
 It will finish cooking in the casserole.
 Whatever you do, don’t overcook the pasta or it’ll just be a big pot of mush and your casserole rebirth efforts will be thwarted.

 For the sauce, we need to start by cooking the veg.
 In a large pot, add a drizzle of olive oil and the sliced mushrooms.
 Cook them over medium-high heat until they brown slightly and lose some of their liquid.